MaxM2559/Automatic-Category-markerCluster-Map/README.md

 # Automatic-Category-markerCluster-Map
 ## General Description
 A mapping tool that creates a map and marks every point of data from a data set.
 These points are automatically sorted by their given category and can be manually hidden/clustered with the layer control menu at the top right.
-The map also contains a search feature for specific addresses, provides addational information when markers are clicked, and gives the lattitude and longitutde of position wherever the user clicks on the map.
+The map also contains a search feature for specific addresses, provides addational information when markers are clicked, and gives the lattitude and longitutde of position wherever the user clicks on the map (data taken from https://www.latlong.net/latest-places.html).

 The focus for this project was a proof of concept that a map representing thousands of data points while being user readible was possible.
 The focus of the project was not put on aesthetics.